tarunreddyy/Profile/_posts/2023-10-03-FCRRT-star.md

 ### 1. **Urban Aerial Surveys**:

 - **Description**: As cities grow and evolve, keeping updated records becomes crucial.
-FC-RRT* enables drones to efficiently map urban terrains, ensuring every corner, alley, and high-rise is captured with precision.
-By prioritizing energy efficiency, drones can cover vast urban areas in a single flight.
+FC-RRT* enables drones to efficiently map urban terrains, ensuring every corner, alley, and high-rise is captured with precision[1][5].
+By prioritizing energy efficiency, drones can cover vast urban areas in a single flight[2][6].
 - **Use Case**: Municipalities and city planners can deploy drones equipped with FC-RRT* to get real-time data on urban development, aiding in better infrastructure planning and maintenance.

 ### 2. **Urban Search and Rescue Operations**:

 - **Description**: Disasters, whether natural or man-made, can lead to complex urban scenarios with rubble, fires, or areas difficult for human rescue teams to access.
 Drones, using FC-RRT*, can swiftly navigate these terrains, looking for survivors or assessing damage.
-- **Use Case**: In the aftermath of an earthquake, drones can be deployed to navigate the affected city areas, providing real-time data to rescue teams and ensuring rapid response.
+- **Use Case**: In the aftermath of an earthquake, drones can be deployed to navigate the affected city areas, providing real-time data to rescue teams and ensuring rapid response[9][10].

 ### 3. **Aerial Photography and Entertainment**: